shreyash0011/shreyash0011/README.md

 # Hello, I'm shreyash 👋

 ## About Me
-I'm a passionate Engineer with a background in web development, driven by a love for learning and continuous growth.
+I'm a passionate Engineer with a background in software development, driven by a love for learning and continuous growth.
 With a strong interest in electronics and robotics, I enjoy combining my technical skills to create innovative projects.
 I approach my endeavors as a perpetual student, embracing new challenges and seeking knowledge to fuel my curiosity and drive my creative solutions.

 # Gaming Nerd

 - Favorite Games: [CS-1.6, CS:GO, CS2]
-- Game Development Experience: [I have game Testing experince of Counter Strike 2, Im the Valve Invited Member for CS2 Beta Tester
+- Game Development Experience: [I have game Testing experince of Counter Strike 2, Im the Valve Invited Member for CS2 Beta Tester.

-## FPV Drones Maker and FPV Pilot
+## FPV Drones Maker/Pilot

 - Experience in Building FPV Drones: [5" FPV Analog/Digital]
 - FPV Pilot Skills: [I have freestyle flying && aerial photography/videography.]